PauRosello97/ofxPolygonDetector/README.md

 # ofxPolygonDetector

-Detect all closed polygons given a set of line segments implementing Bentley–Ottmann algorithm.
+Detect all closed polygons given a set of line segments implementing the Bentley–Ottmann algorithm.

 ## Installation